-We also found a positive correlation between normalized adaptation effects for horizontal and vertical stimuli [r=0.46, p<.001, Figure S3A].
-This correlation remained significant after removing between-observer variability [r=0.53, p<.001, Figure S3B] and polar-angle differences [r=0.3, p=.026, Figure S3C].
+We found a positive correlation between normalized adaptation effects for horizontal and vertical stimuli [r=0.46, p<.001, Figure 5A].
+To evaluate the contributions of between-observer and polar-angle variability to these correlations, we regressed out these factors as described in prior research (71).
+First, we accounted for between-observer variability by subtracting each observer's average adaptation effect and V1 surface area values across the four polar angle locations.
+This correlation remained significant after removing between-observer variability [r=0.53, p<.001, Figure 5B].
+Additionally, when we removed variability across polar angles by subtracting the average adaptation effect and V1 surface area values for each polar angle across the 13 observers, the correlation still holds [r=0.3, p=.026, Figure 5C].
 These findings indicate that the adaptation effect was consistent with both stimulus orientations at the group and the individual levels.

-In summary, the stronger HVA for horizontal stimuli aligns with a radial bias(77-79).
+In summary, the stronger HVA for horizontal stimuli aligns with a radial bias (106-108).
 The adaptation effect was stronger at the horizontal than vertical meridian, regardless of the stimulus orientation.